okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 ## Become familiar with the languages documentation

-> "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
+> "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." -- Abraham Lincoln.

-Abraham Lincoln has been attributed for the above and it is certainly sage advice.
+Abraham Lincoln spoke about preparation.
 Before getting too deep into learning a language, become familiar with the language’s official resources.

 ![Golang official docs](../assets/2020-07-05-go-docs.png)